sysmo-nms/apphooks/README.md

 The script is able to set some elements properties on the server side.

-The script accept 3 arguments:
+The script accept three arguments:
 * running mode
 * element properties
 * old element properties (for *update* only)